Paleopolyploidy: Eukaryotes

 Compared with plants, paleopolyploidy is much rarer in the animal kingdom.
 It has been identified mainly in amphibians and bony fishes.
 Although some studies suggested one or more common genome duplications are shared by all vertebrates (including humans), the evidence is not as strong as in the other cases because the duplications, if they exist, happened so long ago (about 400-500 Ma compared to less than 200 Ma in plants), and the matter is still under debate.
 The idea that vertebrates share a common whole genome duplication is known as the 2R Hypothesis.
 Many researchers are interested in the reason why animal lineages, particularly mammals, have had so many fewer whole genome duplications than plant lineages.

 A well-supported paleopolyploidy has been found in baker's yeast (Saccharomyces cerevisiae), despite its small, compact genome (~13Mbp), after the divergence from Kluyveromyces lactis and K. marxianus.
 Through genome streamlining, yeast has lost 90% of the duplicated genome over evolutionary time and is now recognized as a diploid organism.

 Detection method

-Duplicated genes can be identified through sequence homology on the DNA or protein level.
+Duplicated genes (paralogs) can be identified through sequence homology on the DNA or protein level.
 Paleopolyploidy can be identified as massive gene duplication at one time using a molecular clock.
 To distinguish between whole-genome duplication and a collection of (more common) single gene duplication events, the following rules are often applied: